bmrogers2022/Advent-of-Code/day_one/notes.md

 ###### Personal difficulty rating = 1

 ### Solution logic
-Day one's problem is not very difficult so there is not much to say.
-My method is to create a counter, put all integers into a list and add together ```list[0]*10 + list[-1]``` to find the final int to add to counter for each line, before printing counter's final number at the end of the file to get the answer.
+Day one's problem is straightforward so there is not much to say.
+My method is to create a counter, put all integers into a list, and add together ```list[0]*10 + list[-1]``` to find the final int to add to counter for each line, before printing counter's final number at the end of the file to get the answer.

 ### Exceptions to logic
-Because each line is said to have a unique calibration number, we know that out list will always have a first and last element so our logic will never break.
+Because each line is said to have a unique calibration number, we know that our list will always have a first and last element so our logic will never break.

 # Part Two
 ###### Personal difficulty rating = 2

 ### Solution logic
-Part two simply asks us to make our implementation work even in the case that the numbers are written out in english rather than as numbers.
+Part two simply asks us to make our implementation work even in the case that the numbers are written out in English rather than as numbers.
 We will use the same logic as before but with a dictionary in order to convert the strings into the correct integers.

 ### Exceptions to logic
-Because each line is said to have a unique calibration number, we know that out list will always have a first and last element so our logic will never break.
+Because each line is said to have a unique calibration number, we know that our list will always have a first and last element so our logic will never break.